Drug use: support and treatment

 What does this service provide?

-- information about alcohol and drugs including written resources
+- information about alcohol and other drugs including written resources

 - options and referral to appropriate treatment services or further assistance

-- opportunity to discuss your own situation and concerns with someone who understands and can help
+- opportunity to discuss your own situation and concerns with someone who can help

 Who can use this service?